Rhialto/MegaPET/README.md

 #### Use 6502 / 6809 cpu

 The SuperPET has an extra cpu of type 6809 from Motorola.
 Only one can run at a time.
 Here you can choose which one.
-(There is also "program control" in the original hardware but this is not implemented.
+(There is also "program control" in the original hardware but this is not implemented.)

 The Super-OS/9 MMU from TPUG is built-in and always enabled if the 6809 is active.
-It is meant for running OS-9. as adapted by TPUG.
+It is meant for running OS-9 as adapted by TPUG.

 There is [software and documentation](https://www.zimmers.net/anonftp/pub/cbm/pet/SuperPET/os9/index.html) at the Zimmers site.
 The [TPUG cd](https://archive.org/details/tpugusersgroupcd) contains lots of SuperPET software.

 ### PET ROM: \<Load>

 Load a ROM file.
+You need to reset the MegaPET after loading a different ROM (press the reset button on the left side of the case).

 See below in the ROMMAKER section for how these are put together.
+Unfortunately the MiSTer2MEGA65-framework does not save the name of the loaded ROM to the petcfg file.

 ### Charset: \<Load>

 Load a character generator ROM.
 These can be 2 KB or 4 KB.
 Only the non-reversed characters are present.
 Inverting them is done in hardware.

-The optional second half of the character ROM can be used (if it is 4 KB), by setting MA13 (`poke 59520,12: poke 59521,3*16`).
+The optional second half of the 4 KB character ROM can be used by setting MA13 (`poke 59520,12: poke 59521,3*16`).
 The MegaPET comes loaded with the character ROM from the SuperPET, which has ASCII and APL characters in the extra part.
 Similarly the screen as a whole can be inverted by unsetting MA12 (use `poke 59521,0*16` or `2*16`).
 These features only work with the CRTC, and these address bits may be repurposed in later PET models: the HRE uses MA12.

+Unfortunately the MiSTer2MEGA65-framework does not save the name of the loaded ROM to the petcfg file.

 ### Drive ROM: \<Load>